mwittrock/cpilint/README.md

 ## License

-CPILint is licensed under the MIT license.
+CPILint is licensed under the MIT open-source license.
 For the full license text, please see the LICENSE.txt file in the root of the repository.

 ## Contributing